- Locations and Opening Times

-- Engine oil (Amberley, Cheviot and Culverden only).
+- Engine oil (Amberley, Cheviot and Culverden transfer stations).

-- Empty, triple rinsed and qualifying agricultural chemical containers (Culverden only).
+- Empty, triple rinsed and qualifying agricultural chemical containers (Culverden and Cheviot transfer stations).

-Food, drink and pet food cans, plastic bottles, paper and cardboard must be clean and not in sacks or bags when put in the recycling containers at the Amberley and Hanmer Springs transfer stations.
+Food, drink and pet food cans, plastic bottles, paper and cardboard must be clean and in sacks or bags when put in the recycling containers at Amberley and Hanmer Springs transfer stations.

 Cardboard must be flattened and tied into secure bundles not exceeding 7kgs in weight to be accepted for recycling at Cheviot, Culverden and Waiau transfer stations.

-Polystyrene meat trays and plastic strapping are not recyclable.
+Polystyrene meat trays, plant pots, bale wrap and plastic strapping are NOT recyclable.

-Paint can be taken from the paint bins at the transfer stations for no charge for re-use; please ask the staff.
+Paint can be taken for no charge for re-use; please ask on site.

 Green Waste Recycling

-The following types of green waste are accepted through the transfer stations for composting and are determined by the contractor who composts the green waste.
+The following types of green waste are accepted via the transfer stations.

 - Shrub and hedge prunings under 100 mm thickness.